yeokm1/retro-configs/deprecated/poqet-pc-plus/README.md

 ## Configuration

-The PC can be set to boot from the SRAM card however the BIOS (accessible via Fn+Esc) settings will we wiped if the system loses power.
+The PC can be set to boot from the SRAM card however the BIOS (accessible via Fn+Esc) settings will be wiped if the system loses power.

 The 512K SRAM card is also too small to hold significant data.
 So most of it the non-boot related data is placed on the 32MB CF card.